shalini-agarwal/UBACM-Hacknight/README.md

 # Welcome to UB ACM's first Hacknight for Fall 2023
-Click on the download button on the top left to download all the files as zip and follow along!!
-Can you eventually break the Cookie?
+Click on the download button on the top left to download all the files as zip and follow along!! \n Can you eventually break the Cookie?

 # A completed implementation of the Cookie Clicked should look like this